hchanmyae/interactive-layout/readme.txt

-Best to open in window dimensions 1920 x 923 and 1536 x 869
+-Best to view in window dimensions 1920 x 923 and 1536 x 869
+-To change the dimensions right click>inspect>click on destop icon on top left corner>choose reponsive from Dimensions dropdown and change to 1920x923
-View sample-home.mp4 for reference of the site layout.
+-View sample-home.mp4 for reference of the site layout.

 File Structure
 _____________________________